vinisco/Rent-X/README.md

 - It must be possible to list all available cars by brand name.
 - It must be possible to list all available cars by car name.

--The user does not need to be logged into the system.
+- The user does not need to be logged into the system.

-## 'Car Specification Registration
+## Car Specification Registration

 - It must be possible to register a specification for a car.